 You can spend many hours in the Hawaii Volcanoes National Park.
 The Volcano Art Center is in the 1877 Volcano House hotel building.
 It features artists’ work in many types of media.
 Nearby is the current Volcano House hotel with its views of the Kilauea crater.
 The Kilauea Visitor Center shares a parking lot with the art center, across from Volcano House.
 This is a good place to find where you can go in the park. (https://www.nps.gov/havo/planyourvisit/index.htm)

-Closed: Further along Crater Rim Drive, the Kilauea Overlook is a worthwhile stop to experience the other-worldly beauty of the ‘ōhi’a lehua trees and the Halema’uma’u caldera.
-The Jaggar Museum is closed and its exhibits are being set up in other locations.
+Further along Crater Rim Drive, the Kilauea Overlook is a worthwhile stop to experience the other-worldly beauty of the ‘ōhi’a lehua trees and the Halema’uma’u caldera.
+The Jaggar Museum is closed and its exhibits are being set up in other locations, such as Pahoa Lava Zone Museum.

 You can drive through the park or get out to hike portions of it.
 You can spend 1 hour or up to 5 hours here.
 The park has limited hours.
 Be sure to check the current lava flow information.

 Continuing south on the Mamalahoa Highway is the town of Pahala.
 This was a sugar plantation town and you can stay in some of the plantation houses.
 Pahala is a new center for coffee growing.